vcorreia-td/puma-error-poc/README.md

 ## 3. Additional info

 * Your `bin/` executables run regardless of the engine.
-* Although you can specify the jruby engine in the Gemfile it is not necessary.
-It will use its environments engine.
-This way you don't need to change the Gemfile everytime you switch versions.
 * JRuby 9.1.9.0 targets the `2.3.3` ruby version.
-JRuby will not work if you change it.
+JRuby will not work if you change to a later version on the `Gemfile`.

 # JRuby